Master the Business of Freelance Journalism

 About the Instructors

 Emma Carew Grovum is the founder of Kimbap Media, working at the intersection of journalism, technology, and audience.
 She holds a Cornell University certificate in Building a Diverse Workforce, completed leadership programs at Yale and Poynter, and participated in CUNY’s 2025 AI Lab for Leaders.
-Emma has previously worked at The Marshall Project, The Daily Beast, The New York Times, Foreign Policy, The Chronicle of Philanthropy, and The Star Tribune.
+Emma has previously served as director, careers & culture, at The Marshall Project, and assistant managing editor of The Daily Beast.
+Prior roles include the New York Times, Foreign Policy, The Chronicle of Philanthropy, and The Star Tribune.

 Emma Carew Grovum

 Nicki Mayo runs Nicki Mayo News, an audio/video company specializing in video, podcast and social media campaign production for small businesses, civic groups and faith-based organizations.
-The Baltimore native and Syracuse University alumna is the Editor-at-large for Black Women Unmuted.
 The Baltimore native and Syracuse University alumna is: editor-at-large for Black Women Unmuted, a correspondent for TV One and a journalism adjunct professor at George Washington University’s School of Media and Public Affairs.
 Nicki has worked to launch several news orgs including: Spectrum News 1 Buffalo, The List and Crofton Patch.
 She has also worked as a reporter, producer and manager for: Associated Press Radio and AP’s Race and Ethnicity Team, The Philadelphia Tribune, WAMU, WJHL-TV 11, SNN News, CTV 76, BET News and WAER-FM.

 Nicki Mayo